 Since inflammation in the lungs is one of the main causes of Asthma symptoms, it is very important that a patient who has been diagnosed with Asthma is on the correct treatment to ensure their symptoms are kept under control.
 Patients who are using their reliever inhaler such as Ventolin, Salbutamol or Salamol more than twice a week, or who wake up in the night more than twice a week should be using a preventer inhaler like Clenil Modulite.

-You can buy Clenil Modulite Inhaler via our website, however, you must have had this inhaler previously prescribed by a doctor or nurse who can fully assess your symptoms.
+You can request to buy Clenil Modulite Inhaler via our website, however, you must have had this inhaler previously prescribed by a doctor or nurse who can fully assess your symptoms.

 What is Clenil Modulite?